KristofferGW/nft-autobidder/README.md

 The collection slug would be "beanzofficial".

-Then enter your max bid in ether and the minimum difference to the floor price you want from your max bid.
+Then enter your max bid in ether and the minimum difference to the floor price you want from your max bid, also in ether.

 Click "Start bot".